dge996/BR-estimation-with-KS/README.md

 # BR-estimation-with-KS
-Matlab GUI implementation of breathing rate estimation with ECG/PPG modulations (kalman smoothing approach coupled with RQI)
+Matlab GUI implementation of breathing rate estimation with ECG/PPG modulations (kalman smoothing approach coupled with RQI).
+Traces and annotations are available in Capnobase (http://www.capnobase.org/).
+The entry-point of the application is "BREstimationByKSFusion.m".

 This work, as part of the SHERPAM projet (2014-2018), has received the French government support granted to the Cominlabs excellence laboratory under grant ANR-10-LABX-07-01.